 Jeremy and Camilla's youngest daughter Laura runs the yard as head girl, after a spinal injury brought her Eventing and Point to Pointing to an abrupt end.
 She continues to compete in Dressage with her ex-pointer.
 Their eldest, Georgina continues to be involved where she can, running syndicates and racing when not busy in her full time job as Assistant Trainer to Eve Johnson-Houghton.

 We are fortunate to have a fantastic, close knit team, led by Laura as Head Girl.
+They work one in three Sundays and have every Wednesday and Saturday afternoon off unless racing when they will receive an alternative afternoon.

 Assistant Head Girl